Skip to Site Header Skip to Main Content Skip to Footer

 Final Thought

-Remember that occasionally hitting the snooze isn’t automatically bad.
-Just like any other tool or piece of equipment, it’s simply important to use it wisely.
+Occasionally, hitting the snooze isn’t always a bad idea.
+Like any other tool or piece of equipment, you'll have to use it wisely.

 Be kind to your body (and mind), and it will reward you.